OpenVADL/openvadl/doc/refmanual.md

 The operator `as` does explicit type casting between different types.
 There is no change in the bit vector representation if the size of source and result vector are equal.
 The bit vector is truncated if the result type is smaller than the source type.
-Boolean truncation is a comparison with zero:
+A truncating cast to `Bool` is defined as a comparison with zero:

 `Bits<`\f$N\f$`> as Bool`, \f$N\f$ ` > 1` \f$\Rightarrow\f$ `Bits<`\f$N\f$`> != 0` \n
 `SInt<`\f$N\f$`> as Bool`, \f$N\f$ ` > 1` \f$\Rightarrow\f$ `SInt<`\f$N\f$`> != 0` \n